DizzyHSlightlyVoided/UIconEdit/UIconDrawing Class Reference.md

 --------------------------------------------------
 ## Constructor: `public AnimatedCursorFrame(UIconDrawing.CursorFile file, System.Int32 jiffies)`

-Creates a new instance with the specified values.
+Creates a new instance with the specified cursor file and delay.
 * `file`: The cursor file associated with the current instance.
 * `jiffies`: The delay before displaying the next frame in the animated cursor, in "jiffies" (1/60 of a second).